-Side: Southern Brown Sugar Baked Beans
+- Side: by Pink Owl Kitchen – Southern Baked Beans

 Listen!
 BBQ is my jam, rooted deep in my KCMO heritage.
 Summer is like a constant cookout at our home, with the grill sizzling hotter than a firecracker on the 4th of July.
 Even when Jack Frost is nipping at our noses, I keep those beef ribs coming.
 Got this sure fire oven-to-grill technique that’s the G.O.A.T, serving up mouth-watering BBQ all year round, no matter what Mother Nature throws our way.

 While many swoon over pork ribs, I stand by the rich, hearty flavor of beef plate ribs.
 A beloved favorite back home in Kansas City and even now in my current abode of Dallas, I guess I can’t escape BBQ culture.
 It’s more than food, it’s home, it’s comfort, it’s a testament to my BBQ love that slaps regardless of the season.

 *wrote a lil diddly about the inspiration behind these ribs.
 You can check it out on WhyIGrill.org